-Limited partnership (société en commandite simple - SCS)
+Simple limited shareholding (société en commandite simple - SCS)

-SCSs are companies in which two categories of partners coexist:
+SCSs are companies in which two categories of shareholders coexist:

-• The general partners, who are in the same situation as the partners of general partnerships and to whom the management is entrusted, unless it is exceptionally entrusted to a third party.
-The limited partners, who are only liable up to the limit of their contributions and who cannot interfere in the management of the company, which makes it impossible to appoint a manager from among the limited partners.
+- The general shareholders, who are in the same situation as the shareholders of general shareholdings and to whom the management is entrusted, unless it is exceptionally entrusted to a third party. - The limited shareholders, who are only liable up to the limit of their contributions and who cannot interfere in the management of the company, which makes it impossible to appoint a manager from among the limited shareholders.

 As for the necessary share capital, the law sets neither a minimum nor a maximum.
-It is divided into shares, which can only be transferred with the consent of all partners, unless otherwise provided for in the articles of association.
+It is divided into shares. which can only be transferred with the consent of all shareholders unless otherwise provided for in the articles of association.
 The articles of association must indicate the amount or value of the shares of all the associates.